canonical/chaos-engineering/docs/reference/index.md

 # Reference

-This section provides detailed reference material for Charmed Chaos Engineering platform.
+This section provides detailed reference material for Canonical Chaos Engineering platform.

 ## Table of content